MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/rddaniel/user-guide.rst

                 export MODEL=<absolute-path-of-the-model-executable>

-This completes the steps to obtain the RD-Daniel Fast Model.
+This completes the steps to obtain the RD-Daniel and RD-Daniel-Dual Fast Model.

 Supported Features
 ------------------

-RD-Daniel software stack supports busybox boot (`Busybox`_).
+RD-Daniel and RD-Daniel-Dual software stack supports busybox boot (`Busybox`_).

 --------------